openmfe/website/src/pages/development/integration-composition-communication.md

 ### State Machines

-It may be tempting to use state machines and related mechanisms such as Redux to orchestrate mutiple microfrontends.
+It may be tempting to use state machines and related mechanisms such as Redux to orchestrate multiple microfrontends.
 This is theoretically possible, but as a microfrontend must not actively listen to changes in its environment, there would have to be a wrapper for each microfrontend that attaches it to the global state mechanism.
 In most cases, this is too much overhead; use your judgement to determine if it’s worth it.